 - 1.9 The current strategic planning context for Hermitage is provided primarily by the West Berkshire Core Strategy.
 This was adopted in 2012 and covers the period to 2026.
 As such, it has a limited time to run and the Neighbourhood Plan period runs well beyond its end date.
 Alongside the Core Strategy are the saved policies from the West Berkshire Local Plan 1991-2006; these are used for the purpose of determining planning applications and provide limited up-to-date guidance for how the neighbourhood plan relates to strategic plan-making matters. - 1.10 As well as the Core Strategy and Local Plan saved policies is the West Berkshire Housing Site Allocations Development Plan Document (DPD) which was adopted in 2017.
-In addition to addressing matters relating to housing in the countryside, parking standards and accommodation for gypsy, traveller and travelling show people, this allocates two sites in Hermitage for housing development: - HSA24 Land off Charlotte Close allocated for 15 dwellings but with full planning permission for 16 dwellings. - HSA25 Land south-east of the Old Farmhouse allocated for 10 dwellings but with outline planning permission for up to 21 dwellings (the difference in numbers being accounted for by the fact that a larger area than was allocated, by incorporating the Old Farmyard site, was granted permission). - 1.11 A review of the West Berkshire Local Plan is being undertaken by West Berkshire Council.
-This will cover the period to 2037, the same end date as the Neighbourhood Plan.
-A draft of the Local Plan Review (Regulation 18) was consulted on between December 2020 and February 2021.
-Amongst other things, this proposed a minimum housing requirement for Hermitage of 20 dwellings to 2037 (the lifetime of the emerging Local Plan).
+In addition to addressing matters relating to housing in the countryside, parking standards and accommodation for gypsy, traveller and travelling show people, this allocates two sites in Hermitage for housing development: - HSA24 Land off Charlotte Close allocated for 15 dwellings but with full planning permission for 16 dwellings. - HSA25 Land south-east of the Old Farmhouse allocated for 10 dwellings but with outline planning permission for up to 21 dwellings (the difference in numbers being accounted for by the fact that a larger area than was allocated, by incorporating the Old Farmyard site, was granted permission). - 1.11 A review of the West Berkshire Local Plan is being undertaken by West Berkshire District Council.
+This will cover the period to 2039, the same end date as the Neighbourhood Plan.
+The Local Plan Review was submitted for examination in March 2023.
+Amongst other things, this proposed a minimum housing requirement for Hermitage of 20 dwellings to 2039 (the lifetime of the emerging Local Plan).
 This is in addition to the two sites allocated in the existing Housing Allocations DPD and to any windfall sites that have come forward recently (including the Co-op site for 8 dwellings, the White Horse pub site for 4 dwellings and the Crown Butchers site for 3 dwellings).
-This figure will be kept under review until the Local Plan Review has reached a more advanced stage, i.e. independent examination has been completed. - 1.12 In August 2021 West Berkshire Council announced a delay in the preparation of the Local Plan Review, following changes to the National Planning Policy Framework (NPPF).
-As of September 2022, there has been no update on when the Review will move forward to the next stage (Regulation 19 pre-submission).
+This figure will be kept under review until the Local Plan Review has completed independent examination.
+As of late-2023, it is expected that the Local Plan Review will be adopted in September 2024.
+Upon adoption, the current Local Plan will be superseded.